daxzel/git-delayed/README.md

 ## How it works

-Operations get stored locally.
-A daemon checks every minute if anything needs to run.
-If something fails (network issues, auth problems, whatever), it retries every 10 minutes until it works.
+Operations get stored locally with the current branch (for pushes).
+A daemon checks every minute and processes operations one at a time, in order.

+For pushes:
+1. Stashes any uncommitted changes
+2. Switches to the target branch
+3. Pushes
+4. Switches back to original branch
+5. Unstashes changes

+If something fails, it retries every 10 minutes.
+If there's nothing to push, it's marked as skipped.

 Storage is at:
 - macOS: `~/Library/Application Support/git-delayed/`